tulibraries/tul_cob/spec/javascript/README.md

 $('button#a').click()
 ```

 * Then test for an expected outcome.

 ### Testing code that requires a bit of time between trigger and expectations:
-Sometimes you may need to add a delay between a trigger and the expecation to give domjs time to resolve.
+Sometimes you may need to add a delay between a trigger and the expectation to give domjs time to resolve.
 So to do that you can wrap your expectation inside of a promise that execute a timeout.
 ```javascript
 await  new Promise(resolve => {
   setTimeout(() => {